Annapurna Base Camp Trek

 The permit required to trek the area is called the Annapurna Conservation Area Permit (ACAP).
 The permit supports environmental conservation, trail maintenance, community projects, and other conservation initiatives.
 ACAP fees directly help maintain trails, manage waste, and fund the infrastructure that allows trekking to take place safely in one of Nepal's largest conservation zones.

-For foreign nationals, the fee is approximately NPR 3,000 (around USD 23–25), while SAARC nationals (such as Indians, Bangladeshis, and Nepalese residents) typically pay a lower fee of about NPR 1,000.
+Foreign nationals and SAARC nationals such as Indians, Bangladeshis, and Nepalese residents are charged different fee rates, with SAARC nationals typically paying a lower amount.
 Children under 10 years of age are usually exempt from the fee.

 Obtaining an ACAP is straightforward.
 Applications can be made at the Nepal Tourism Board or ACAP service counters in Kathmandu or Pokhara.
 You will need to provide the original and a photocopy of your passport, two passport-size photos, and payment in Nepalese currency.
 Some offices also allow you to start the process online by submitting basic information, which speeds up the in-person process.
 Once issued, the ACAP card must be carried during the trek, as it will be checked at various checkpoints along the route.